 Rules and Laws

 The importance of rules and laws, whether they be those that govern our school or our country, are referred to and reinforced often, such as in assemblies and when reflecting on behaviour choices.
-Throughout the school year, each class discusses our Golden Rules and the importance of them.
+Throughout the school year, each class discusses our Rainbow Rules and the importance of them.
 These rules are clearly understood by all and seen to be necessary to ensure that every class member is able to learn in a safe and ordered environment.

 Pupils are taught that, while different people may hold different views about what is ‘right’ and ‘wrong’, all people living in Britain are subject to its law.
 They are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 These values are reinforced in different ways during the year: